Southeast Asia Experience

 - Pre and post night accommodation- unless booking the 'pre and post night' option

-You’ll stay in a variety of different accommodation throughout your trip, each having been selected with location, comfort, and convenience in mind.
-The majority of places you stay at will be based on shared accommodation with a maximum of 12 people sharing a mixed-sex dorm.
-Some nights will be spent travelling via sleeper trains and night buses to make the most of your trip.
-You’ll even get to spend the night in a hammock under the stars on a deserted island in Cambodia.
+30 or 32 nights’ accommodation are included (depending on whether you select the ‘Southeast Asia Experience with pre/post nights’ option when booking).
+You’ll stay in a variety of simple accommodation throughout your trip.
+The majority of places you stay at will be based on shared dorm-style mixed-sex accommodation with between 6 and 12 people per room.
+Some nights will be spent on sleeper trains and night buses.
+You’ll also get to spend the night in a hammock under the stars on a deserted beach in Cambodia (weather dependent).

-14 breakfasts, 7 lunches and 5 dinners are inlcuded in the trip.
-For non-included meals, you’ll need to buy your own from shops, restaurants, and cafes in each destination.
+14 breakfasts, 7 lunches and 5 dinners are included.
+You’ll need to buy the rest of your meals yourself.
 It’s a great opportunity for you to try a range of different food in each country, and there will be lots of places and types of food to choose from.
-You can always ask your tour guide to suggest the best places to eat at or recommend specific dishes and explain what they are.
+You can always ask your tour guide for recommendations.

 The minimum age for this trip is 18 years.

 It is your responsibility to obtain the necessary visas for your time away.
 Travellers of all nationalities must carry a passport valid for the duration of the trip, and at least six months beyond the intended departure date, some countries require longer.
 We have outlined some basic information below to help you, however it your responsibility to check the latest information and requirements for your nationality with the nearest Embassy or High Commission of the countries that you will be visiting.